-Please answer all of the following questions.
-Please note: Data must reflect only those students and faculty who are explicitly connected with the program under scrutiny.
-1. 1.
-Is the program unique in the UNC system? ☐ Yes ☐ No If yes, are there other programs outside of the UNC System provide list.
-If no, what is the impact of closing this program to North Ca program?
-If yes, 2.
-Is the program central to the institutional mission? □ Yes □ No 8.
-If yes, explain the distinctive situation occupied by the program program on your institutional mission and other programs offer • 3.
-Is this program serving a critical employment shortage profe experience high turn-over in North Carolina? ssion or does e □Yes mployment area □ No If yes, please provide evidence that the program is linked to high turnover in the labor market (e.g., NCSEAA Forgival Approved Education Programs, Burning Glass, NC Commer why program is being closed and the potential impact of the programs offered at your institution and the North Carolina If no, how do you know it is not serving a critical employment experiences high-turnover in North Carolina? ole Education Loc ce Department, closure on your labor market. pans for Services etc.) and explain institution, other 4.
-Is the majority of your program cost (over 75%) supported by ex kternal funding? □ Yes □No If yes, please describe impact of closing program (legal, four ndation relations s, etc.).
+Please answer all of the following questions and note: Data must reflect only those students and faculty who are explicitly connected with the program under scrutiny.

+- 1. Is the program unique in the UNC system? - If yes, are there other programs outside of the UNC System providing this program?
+If yes, provide list. - If no, what is the impact of closing this program to North Carolina citizens? - 2.
+Is the program central to the institutional mission? - 8.
+If yes, explain the distinctive situation occupied by the program and the impact of closing the program on your institutional mission and other programs offered at your institution. - 3.
+Is this program serving a critical employment shortage profession or does employment area experience high turn-over in North Carolina? □ Yes □ No - If yes, please provide evidence that the program is linked to a critical shortage or experiences high turnover in the labor market (e.g., NCSEAA Forgivable Education Loans for Services Approved Education Programs, Burning Glass, NC Commerce Department, etc.) and explain why program is being closed and the potential impact of the closure on your institution, other programs offered at your institution and the North Carolina labor market. - If no, how do you know it is not serving a critical employment shortage or employment area experiences high-turnover in North Carolina? - 4.
+Is the majority of your program cost (over 75%) supported by external funding?

+• If yes, please describe impact of closing program (legal, foundation relations, etc.).